Smelling Salt Side Effects, Safety & How to Use Smelling Salts

 Smelling salts are powerful sensory tools that can increase alertness and focus when used correctly.
 They have been used to revive people, improve readiness, and support athletic performance.

-However, smelling salts are not without risks.
+However, they are not without risks.
 Overuse, improper inhalation, or use by individuals with respiratory or neurological conditions can cause harm.

 -